bryansum/bsumm.net/_posts/2013-09-30-the-latency-of-dialogue.md

 ---
-layout: post
 title: The Latency of Dialogue
+description: What we lose in a stream-based culture
 ---

-*What we lose in a stream-based culture.*

 When you build a system that serves up artifacts as a stand-in for *anticipatory dialogue*, you create a stream.

 Streams exist in droves today: email, Twitter feeds, Facebook, BuzzFeed, Instagram, Pinterest, and Vine, to a certain extent.
 In the end, they all are facsimiles of the discontinuous, ever changing set of real-world streams of social interaction in the world at large.
 That is why using multiple social networks feels additive, and beneficial, instead of fragmented and exclusive.